kinolag/kinolag/README.md

 - ⚡ I have extensive experience with JS, TS, React in complex Web Applications
 - 🌱 Interested in Data Visualisation, built some projects with D3 and SVG
 - 🌱 Currently working with the full stack Remix framework, also learning Next.js
-- 💡 Learning Python with ML foundations and an interest in GenAI Applications
+- 💡 Competent in Python with ML foundations and an interest in GenAI Applications
 - 📹 Experienced with Web Video, Video Player Applications and Studio Workflows
 - ➕ I managed a studio team in London.
 Also a qualified basketball coach 🏀
 - 📚 I enjoy reading, music, photography, languages and walking